How technology is keeping architects in work

 I didn’t have an iPhone until 2013 so I missed out on global sensations like Angry Birds but I was early onto Twitter, which launched in 2006, because I enjoyed the discipline of having to tell a story in 140 characters.

-Architects did not take to Twitter, possibly because it only allowed images to be uploaded in 2011, the same year that the mobile app Instagram was launched.
+Architects did not take to Twitter, possibly because until 2011 – the same year that the mobile app Instagram was launched – it didn’t allow images to be uploaded.

-But they did appreciate the flurry of online magazines that were launching around that time, like Dezeen, that were hungry for content and had infinite space and could reach far bigger audiences than traditional magazines.
+But architects did appreciate the flurry of online magazines that were launching around that time that were hungry for content and had infinite space and could reach far bigger audiences than traditional magazines.

 As an editor of one of those traditional magazines publishing a new building every week, I was less reliant on technology than goodwill as large photo files had to be copied onto a disc and then couriered over to the office by a junior comms person.
-When I explained this to my daughter, she looked at me as if I was describing the printing of the Gutenberg Bible.
+When I explained the process to my daughter recently, she looked at me as if I was describing the printing of the Gutenberg Bible.

 Dropbox launched in 2008 and WeTransfer in 2009 but I don’t remember anyone using it.
 In those days publishing companies were ruled by the IT department who banned image sharing sites – I’m not sure why.
 Maybe it was security or maybe they thought our server, which hummed like a large fridge in the corner of the office would crash.